syunnmo/FGKT/README.md

 # FGKT
 Fine-Grained Knowledge Tracing model (FGKT)
+The article has not yet been published and is under review.
+Thanks to the reviewers for their suggestions on the code, which have greatly improved its quality and readability.

 # Dataset
 In 'data' folder, we have provided the processed datasets.